qgis/QGIS-Documentation/docs/training_manual/rasters/terrain_analysis.rst

      You should see it as a 2D matrix filled with numbers.

 #.
 North is at 0 (zero) degrees, so for the terrain to face north, its
-   aspect needs to be greater than 270 degrees and less than 90 degrees.
+   aspect needs to be greater than 270 degrees or less than 90 degrees.
    Therefore the formula is::